 Countless Americans know the grueling daily grind all too well—it’s all about work, work, work.
-But beyond enduring their demanding jobs, people all over the country experience a variety of other personal, family and societal issues that pile even more stress onto their plate, making life even more difficult.
+But beyond enduring demanding jobs, people all over the country experience a variety of other personal, family and societal issues; ones that pile even more stress onto their plate, making life even more difficult.
 The dangers of which can be even greater than we realize.

 Most of us recognize stress as an annoying blemish in our brains that latches on like a leech for weeks, or even months, at a time; it weighs us down and eclipses the positivity in our lives, making it difficult to push through daily responsibilities.
 But did you know that the dangers of stress go even deeper than that?